 Nick Gavrilov is known for his edgy portraiture which perfectly reflects the current wave of Russia’s youth culture.
 This one of Sasha Trautvein, one of the most hyped Russian faces on the international modelling scene, plays with 1980s technicolour aesthetics and classic composition.

-Dima Komarov is known worldwide for his playful and earnest portraiture of Russia’s Gen Z. In his world, there are no barriers between the photographer and the subject — and there is always a bit of shared experience or, as in this case, a happy accident of a four-legged friend walking into the frame.
+Dima Komarov is known worldwide for his playful and earnest portraiture of Russia’s Gen Z. In his world, there are no barriers between the photographer and the subject — and there is always a bit of shared experience or, as in this case, the happy accident of a four-legged friend walking into the frame.

 This portrait of Tsyremzhina, who is Buryat and hails from the city of Ulan-Ude, is from Alisa Aiv’s series which explores Siberian identity in all its diversity — and its meaning for the young generation.

-Dima Chornyy is one of the most prolific fashion photographers on the Russian scene often experimenting with various techniques like collage and handwritten text over photographs.
+Dima Chornyy is one of the most prolific fashion photographers on the Russian scene, often experimenting with various techniques like collage and handwritten text over photographs.
 This portrait is of the model Olga Zapivokhina, who has gained international success after a Gucci runway show.

 This portrait is part of Maria Babikova’s visual exploration of the underground drag scene in the Russian city of Novosibirsk, which captures the contrast between urban Siberian reality and their dazzling personas.
 The series is also the first instalment of Systems of Order, a broader investigation into the Russian psyche and the ideas of beauty, control, joy and fear.